camila-machado/ACE/README.rst

 Automated Crystal-based Electronic Structure Calculator
 =======================================================

-ACE is a set of tools and Python modules for calculating materials propeties with minimun input information, only a cristalographic information file is needed.
+ACE is is a set of tools and Python modules for calculating materials propeties with minimun input information, only a cristalographic information file is needed.
 It is an interface to the Quantum ESPRESSO suite for electronic structures calculations and uses the ase library for atomistic